-PACKING FOR A TRIP
+PACKING FOR A TRIP:

 Explore the world with an open mind, a sturdy carry-on, and clothes that don’t wrinkle!Madeleine K. Albright

-Packing For A trip is the second in my Plan With Elan series.
+This travel checklist of essentials items is the second in my Plan With Elan series.
 Do be sure to check out all the travel planning tools in this section.

 Packing is one of the least favourite part of travel for me, second only to the visa application process.
 We’ve both gotten better and better at it, however, and our suitcases have gotten progressively smaller and lighter.
 But unlike so many nomad bloggers we know who make a virtue of carry-on only, I doubt we can ever go completely without checked-in luggage.

 The lightest we’ve travelled is with two duffels each on our African safari.
 We were strictly adhering to our transport provider’s dire warnings of leaving bags that do not conform on the tarmac, only to find giant bags being loaded onto the 12 seater aircraft transporting us across the Savannah.
 The amused pilot quipped that they manage to scare just enough people for the plane to be able to take off!